 “Prebiotics” is a fancy word for plant fibres, complex sugars, resistant starches and some other molecules that nourish good gut bacteria.
 These substrates can’t be digested by your body, but your bacteria turn them into beneficial chemicals for your gut, such as butyrate, acetate, and propionate.

 Top tip: Eat the rainbow!
 Aim for 30 different plant foods in your diet every week.

 Your body was made to move, and your gut knows it.
 Studies show that lack of exercise is correlated with increased prevalence of constipation, but introducing gentle exercise is a great way to rekindle your energy levels and boost your digestive transit.
 Even gut bacteria enjoy a good workout and people who exercise regularly tend to have greater microbiome diversity.

 Top tip: Slow and steady.
 Start with small goals like getting out for a 30-minute walk every day, a gentle bike ride, or some yoga, and work your way up from there.

 Give your gut a rest

 Your digestive tract is an amazing feat of engineering that spends a lot of time ingesting and digesting food.
-Eating induces a mild state of inflammation called “post-prandial endotoxemia”, which is totally fine and healthy, even if it sounds quite alarming.
+Eating induces a mild inflammatory state called “post-prandial endotoxemia”, which is totally fine and healthy, even if it sounds quite alarming.
 However, when a person constantly snacks, this natural inflammatory state is prolonged, which takes away from the time your gut needs to heal and restore.

-7 ways to improve gut health
+7 easy ways to improve gut health